rochoa85/PepFun/README.md

 `source activate pepfun-env`

-After entering the virtual environment, we can install the igraph module for python3.6 using pip:
+After entering the virtual environment, you can install the igraph module for python3.6 using pip:

 `python3.6 -m pip install python-igraph`